Trovemaster/TROVE/docs/source/zmatrix.rst

        Z-matrix coordinates with a "dihedral" angle of type  used for NH\ :sub:`3`.

-- Type 1: it is defined as  a usual dihedral angle  between two planes (4-1-2 and 3-1-2),  with important addition.
-One more bond angle :math:`\alpha_3` is introduced (see the figure and also Ammonia example in  `Molecules <https://spectrove.readthedocs.io/en/latest/molecules.html>`__).

 - Type 2: it is the standard dihedral angle as in the HOOH example above.